 Once you’ve given notice, you’ll need to check availability of the church or registrars for the area in which you wish to hold your ceremony.
 If you plan to have a civil ceremony at a licensed venue, then you’ll need to check the venue availability and co-ordinate it with that of the registrars.

 As a Windsor wedding photographer, many of the weddings I photograph are in the Royal Borough of Windsor & Maidenhead.
-There’s lots of information and a list of licensed venues in their Ceremonies guide, so it’s well worth a read.
+A list of licensed venues in RBWM can be found on the council website.

 Decide if you would like a formal wedding breakfast after the ceremony (should you choose a licensed venue they may be able to provide options for this) or a simple meal at a favourite restaurant.
 Again, you’ll need to co-ordinate availability for your chosen date.